 Check Today's Price on Amazon

-- Variable Speed Control: Easily adjust speed to achieve a variety of...
+- Variable Speed Control: 10 Speeds you can easily adjust to achieve a...

-- Large Batches: The size and shape of the self-cleaning 64-ounce container...
+- 64oz Container: The size and shape of the 64-ounce container is ideal for...

 - Variable Speed Control: Ten variable speeds allow you to refine every...